 Vidivixi's gridded Collector's Cabinet is a departure from the circular and rounded shapes in the rest of the collection.

 Open shelves are placed in the blackened steel frame, while blackened-oak drawers slot into the bottom and are lined with pink suede.

 Other materials include black marble, used to weigh the structure down, and bronze-tinted glass at the edges.

-Vidivixi is led by British designer Adam Caplowe and American designer Mark Grattan.
+Vidivixi is led by British studio manager Adam Caplowe and American designer Mark Grattan.

 "Mexico allows you time to develop and focus," Grattan told Dezeen.
 "However easily distracting it can be, it really allows the design process and development to take its course without pressure of success or rent."